Victoria Sugden

-Victoria Sugden (also Barton) is a fictional character from the British ITV soap opera Emmerdale, played since 12 October 2006 by Isabel Hodgins.
-As a young child, Victoria was played by Jessica Heywood until 1997, followed by Hannah Midgley from 1997 to 2006.
+Victoria Sugden (also Barton) is a fictional character from the British ITV soap opera Emmerdale.
+She was originally portrayed by Jessica Heywood (1994-1997) and Hannah Midgley (1997-2006).
+The role was recast to Isabel Hodgins, who made her first appearance on 12 October 2006.
 Victoria is currently the longest serving female character on the soap.
+In February 2026, Hodgins temporarily left the soap to go on maternity leave.

-Her storylines have included surviving an explosion which she caused, being put in psychiatric care, being bullied at school, romancing Daz Eden (Luke Tittensor), marrying Adam Barton (Adam Thomas), accidentally running over Ashley Thomas (John Middleton), coping when Adam goes on the run, falling in love with Adam's brother Matty (Ash Palmisciano), being the victim of rape during a night out in April 2019, leading to her pregnancy, giving birth to a son named Harry, and finding out she has a long-lost half brother called John.
+Her storylines have included surviving an explosion which she caused, being put in psychiatric care, being bullied at school, romancing Daz Eden (Luke Tittensor), marrying Adam Barton (Adam Thomas), accidentally running over Ashley Thomas (John Middleton), coping when Adam goes on the run, falling in love with Adam's brother Matty (Ash Palmisciano), being the victim of rape during a night out in April 2019, leading to her pregnancy, giving birth to a son named Harry, and finding out she has a long-lost half brother called John (Oliver Farnworth).